 The MPO staff use a travel demand model to analyze the projected impacts of the LRTP program of projects over the 20-year horizon on the regionwide minority, nonminority, low-income, and non-low-income populations.
-Two scenarios projecting to the horizon year of the LRTP are analyzed to assess these impacts: the no-build scenario (in which the program of projects is not implemented) and the build scenario (in which the program of projects is implemented).
+Two scenarios projecting to the horizon year of the LRTP are analyzed to assess these impacts: the no-build scenario (in which the program of projects is not implemented) and the build scenario (in which the program of projects is is implemented).
 The results are assessed as weighted regionwide averages.

-To identify potential future disparate impacts and disproportionate burdens, the MPO staff analyzes several metrics for both scenarios and compares the results.
+To identify potential future DI/DBs, the MPO staff analyzes several metrics for both scenarios and compares the results.
 Based on input from the public, the MPO selected metrics related to accessibility, mobility, and the environment.
-Due to the evolving nature of the analytical process, the specific metrics used to identify disparate impacts and disproportionate burdens may be updated.
+Due to the evolving nature of the analytical process, the specific metrics used to identify DI/DBs may be updated.
 The MPO staff has identified each metric's forecasting error-expressed as an absolute value-for minority, low-income, nonminority, and non-low-income populations.
-The forecasting error accounts for the uncertainty in the travel demand forecasting process and helps to ensure that outcomes are not incorrectly labeled as potential disparate impacts or disproportionate burdens that are likely due to model forecasting error.
+The forecasting error accounts for the uncertainty in the travel demand forecasting process and helps to ensure that outcomes are not incorrectly labeled as potential DI/DBs that are likely due to model forecasting error.
 The forecasting error is distinct for each population because each populations' size, geographic distribution, and projected travel behavior differs.

 For each population and metric, the applicable forecasting errors are compared to the model output to determine whether the impact likely would be caused by the implementation of the LRTP program of projects or forecasting error.
-According to the MPO's policy, any impact that is projected to adversely affect the protected population more than the non-protected population, and where the MPO can be confident that this is not due to model uncertainty, would indicate a potential future disparate impact or disproportionate burden.
+According to the MPO's policy, any impact that is projected to adversely affect the protected population more than the non-protected population, and where the MPO can be confident that this is not due to model uncertainty, would indicate a potential future DI/DB.
 Adverse impacts can either be the denial of benefits or the imposition of burdens.
 For some impacts (such as average travel time) an increase from the no-build to build scenarios will indicate a burden and a decrease will indicate a benefit, while for other impacts the reverse will be true (such as access to jobs).

-&lt;sup>1 Minority status is derived from the 2010 Decennial Census.
+1 Minority status is derived from the 2010 Decennial Census.
 Household income is derived from the 2010-14 American Community Survey.